perdanadev/ruby-docker-images/README.md

 # README

-Fullstaq Ruby docker images used in Perdana.dev
+Fullstaq Ruby Docker images used in Perdana.dev

 ## Pull image from the command line